JustWhit3/useful-guides/ROOT/Installation/Ubuntu.md

 Once you have completed the prerequisites you can proceed with the real installation.
 As previously mentioned, this is (in my opinion) maybe the most efficient and intuitive way to install the ROOT framework.
 First of all you have to download the release from this [link](https://root.cern/install/all_releases/); click on the **latest** release button and choose the binary distribution corresponding to your operating system version.
 > To know the operating system version of your computer simply type this command on the shell: `lsb_release -a`.

-Once the zipped folder is downloaded you have to move it from the download section to the $HOME:
+Once the zipped folder is downloaded you have to move it from the download section to the $HOME (or to another directory if you planned to install it there):
 ```shell
 mv $HOME/Downloads/root_vx.xx.xx.Linux-ubuntu18-x86_64-gccx.x.tar.gz $HOME/.
 ```